0 Part Course |

 • Accounting treatment for foreign currency forward points in OCI

-Case Study: participants will review and assess different hedge scenarios including risk component hedging, aggregate exposures and net position
+Case Study: Review and assess different hedge scenarios, including risk component hedging, aggregate exposures and net position

 • Financial liabilities at amortised cost or FVTPL: